 Male infertility is responsible for almost half of all cases of couples experiencing trouble conceiving.
 While it is true that men have far less causes of infertility compared to women, varicocele (pronounced VAR-ih-koe-seel) is a leading cause of male infertility.
-This condition is quite common, 15% of male American men develop a varicocele by the time they reach adulthood.
-About 40% of infertile men have a varicocele.
+This condition is quite common.
+According to UCLA Health, 15% of American men develop a varicocele by the time they reach adulthood and about 40% of infertile men have a varicocele.

 What Is A Varicocele?

 Varicocele is an enlarged vein or cluster of veins within the scrotum, very similar to a varicose vein of the leg.
 The varicocele drains blood away from one or both of the testicles.